Dallas Truck Accident Lawyer

 - Take plenty of photographs.
 Whether you do this with a digital camera, a disposable camera or your phone, these come in handy when consulting an attorney to represent you.
 You will want to take pictures of all angles of the vehicles involved.
 If any skid marks were created, take pictures of those as well.

-- Get the license plate numbers of all parties involved, as well as the names, phone numbers, insurance contact information, etc.
+- Get contact information from all involved parties, including names, phone numbers, insurance information, etc.

 - Take notes regarding all pieces of equipment.
 Did your tire blow out?
 Are your brakes up to par?
 Observe both vehicles for overall condition.
 Finding a defective part of the truck can make the difference between who takes liability for injuries and damages.